-This is a MCQ (multiple choice questions) only exam offered to the Postbaccalaureate students There are two (2) components PBSCE I and II offered at the end of term 1 and term 2 coursework respectively.
+This is a MCQ (multiple choice questions) only exam offered to the Postbaccalaureate students.
+It is one of the prerequisites for entry into the MD4 program that all students must take and pass.
+There are two

+(2) components PBSCE I and II offered at the end of term 1 and term 2 coursework respectively.
+Students are allowed two attempts at each component and need an aggregate of 75% from PMSCE 1 & 2.